weeco/documentation/docs/deploy-self-hosted/monitoring.md

 rpk generate prometheus-config
 ```

-The command will output a YAML object you can add to the `scrape_configs` list
-in your Prometheus config file:
+The command will output a YAML object which you can add to the Prometheus config file:

 ```
 - job_name: redpanda-node